Surfaces and other Peano Continua with no Generic Chains: Introduction

 This approach to the study of topological and dynamical properties of compact metrizable spaces by combinatorial means traces its roots to the field of \emph{projective \Fraisse theory}, first introduced in \cite{Irwin2006}.
 In rough terms, one constructs an infinite compact zero-dimensional graph, the \emph{combinatorial model} of $X$, and finite approximations of such graph, and studies them to derive properties about $X$, leaning on the dictionary between the combinatorics of countable structures and the dynamics of Polish non-archimedean groups put forth in the seminal paper \cite{KPT}.
 The aforementioned Menger curve was studied under this lens in \cite{PS22}, and it follows from the results in \cite{BK:Lelek}, again obtained in a projective \Fraisse theoretical framework, that the Lelek fan, a one-dimensional continuum which is not locally connected, has a generic \emph{downward closed} chain.

-Nonetheless, our strategy is innovative in that it is the first instance in which non-trivial \emph{necessary} conditions for the existence of a comeager orbit have been translated to combinatorial statements.
-In this paper, we adopt a minimalistic approach and we restrict ourselves to finite combinatorial objects, though our proofs could also be used to derive the analogous statements for the combinatorial models of the spaces involved.
+Nonetheless, our strategy is innovative in that it is the first instance in which non-trivial \emph{necessary} conditions for the existence of a comeager orbit for an action of a homeomorphism group of a compact connected space have been translated to a combinatorial statement.
+Such statement is a weakening of the weak amalgamation principle which was isolated as a criterion for the existence of comeager orbits in certain actions of automorphism groups of countable structures by Ivanov \cite{MR1777786}, and independently by Kechris and Rosendal \cite{MR2308230}.
+In this paper, we restrict ourselves to finite combinatorial objects, without explicit mention of the combinatorial models of the spaces involved, though our proofs could also be used to derive the analogous statements for such combinatorial models and their groups of automorphisms.

-\Cref{thm:the-theorem-introduction} has important dynamical consequences for the groups of homomorphisms involved.
+\Cref{thm:the-theorem-introduction} has important dynamical consequences for the groups of homeomorphisms involved.
 If $G$ is a topological group, we call a continuous action $G \acts Y$ on a compact space a \emph{$G$-flow}.
 A $G$-flow is \emph{minimal} if every orbit is dense.
-Both classifying minimal flows of a group $G$ and, viceversa, classifying groups based on the properties of their minimal flows are central goals in \emph{topological dynamics}.
+Both classifying minimal flows of a group $G$ and, vice versa, classifying groups based on the properties of their minimal flows are central goals in \emph{topological dynamics}.
 Some groups of homeomorphisms have very simple minimal dynamics: the only minimal flow of the group $\Homeo_+([0,1])$ of orientation preserving homeomorphisms of the interval is the trivial action and the only non-trivial minimal flow of $\Homeo_+(S^1)$ is the action on the circle itself (see \cite{Pestov}).

 A number of dividing lines regarding the complexity of the minimal dynamics of a topological group have been studied, and are particularly well understood when $G$ is Polish, i.e., separable and completely metrizable.
 A Polish group is \emph{extremely amenable} if all of its minimal flows are trivial, it is \emph{CAP} if they are metrizable (see \cite{CAP}), and it has the \emph{generic point property} if every minimal flow has a comeager orbit (see \cite{AKL}).
-Every extremely amenable group is CAP, every Polish CAP group has the generic point property (see \cite{ben2017metrizable}), and no locally compact group has the generic point property.
+Every extremely amenable group is CAP, every Polish CAP group has the generic point property (see \cite{ben2017metrizable}), and no locally compact non-compact group has the generic point property.
 Such properties can also be stated in terms of the \emph{universal minimal flow} of $G$: CAP groups are also known as groups \emph{with metrizable universal minimal flow.}